davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.twitter/index.md

 - Now write a class called `TweetStats` and create the `public static void main(String[] args)` method.
 Inside this method, you should first instantiate a `TweetProcessor` object.
 Then use a `Scanner` to accept tweets from the user on the Terminal.
 For each tweet that your program obtains from the user, you'll _process_ (i.e., by calling `processTweet()`) it using the `TweetProcessor`.
 Continuously prompt the user for another tweet (just like we saw with ChatBot during lecture.)

-  There are two special commands you must listen for though.
+  There are two special commands you must listen for on the command line.

   - The first is `.status`.
-If this command is given, then call and print the results of the TweetProcess's `toString()` method to get a report of the stats that the TweetProcessor has collected so far.
-Your program should continue to prompt for input afterwards.
+If this command is given, then  print the results of the TweetProcess' `toString()` method to get a report of the stats collected so far.
+Your program should continue to prompt for input after printing.

   - The second is `.quit`.
 If this command is given, then your loop/program should terminate.
 Call and print the results of the TweetProcess's `toString()` method to get a report of final stats.

-  is input (make sure not to process `.quit` as if it were a tweet!)
-Then call `toString()` on the TweetProcessor object and print out its return value.
+  - If the user's input isn't exactly either of those commands, then assume that the input is a Tweet (make sure not to process `.quit` as if it were a tweet!).
+Process the tweet, update your stats, and re-prompt.

   For instance, let's say the following tweets are input to my program: